pruthvi247/learningAndThinking/js-learnings/joshcomeau-css-course/02-RenderingLogic.md

 I like to think of scroll containers like the _TARDIS_ from the British sci-fi show _Dr.
 Who_: It's a regular-sized telephone ship from the outside, but a large spaceship inside, somehow defying physics.

-When we set the `overflow` property to `scroll`, `hidden`, or `auto`, we create one of these magical "bigger inside than outside" spaceships.
+#ImportantPoint When we set the `overflow` property to `scroll`, `hidden`, or `auto`, we create one of these magical "bigger inside than outside" spaceships.

 For example, this `.wrapper` element is a 150px-tall box, and yet it somehow contains a much larger image, as if it was a portal to some alternative dimension:
 ```css